apache/causeway-site/content/getting-started/powered-by.md

 TransportPlanner is a demo done by [Marintek AS](http://marintek.no) to show a possible 'solution' to a multimodal transport planning problem.
 It's a small part of a bigger European funded project.

-The author, Christian Steinebach, explains it as follows:

-> The domain is that:
+The domain is that:

->
-> -  some cargo should be transported from a pickup destination to a delivery destination.
+-  some cargo should be transported from a pickup destination to a delivery destination.
->-  A 'client' creates a transport demand
+-  A 'client' creates a transport demand
 -  A 'logistics service provider' plans a route from pickup to delivery using a shortest path algorithm.
 -  The route's waypoints (where cargo is loaded from one providere to another) may be shown on a map.
 -  The costs associated with each leg may be shown as a pie chart